 There are many examples.
-Here are three.
+Here are ones from three states.

 One newspaper reported on a dry Arkansas county bordering a wet Missouri county.
 It counted license plates on a Friday evening at a large Missouri liquor store.
 In one hour, the reporter counted 182 Arkansas plates.
-However, there were 16 Missouri plates during that time.
+But there were 16 Missouri plates during that time.

 At the same time, California has a larger population driving more miles of driving than any other state.
 Yet it has fewer alcohol-related crashes than Texas.